chinedu0507/To-do-list-web-app/README.md

 Completed items are checked off to take the off the list.
 A confirmation box pops up when the user clicks on the delete button to remove an item on their to-do list.
 In addition, the activities on the list can be edited by simply clicking on the relevant text to be revised.

+Session storage is used in storing the items on the list.
+A custom coded function is used to populate the to-do list using the key and values from the session storage.
+This is to ensure that the to-do list persist on the page even on a page reload.
+When the user signs out, the session storage is cleared.

 ___

 ## Technologies used